ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/postfix.md

 ## Installation

-Postfix is an opensource MTA (Mail Transfer Agent).
-It is the standard MTA that comes installed on CentOS servers by default.
+Postfix is an open source MTA (Mail Transfer Agent).
+It is the standard MTA that comes installed on CentOS servers.
 It is also the MTA used by the Plesk control panel.
 If this is not installed on your server, this can be done with the following:

 ```bash
   yum install postfix